elhub/devxp-windows/README.md

 #### PowerShell

+If you cannot use Boxstarter, run the Install-DevBox powershell script directly.

 1. Download or clone the repository from Github.
+2. Start Powershell as a user with administrative rights
-2. If you have not enabled this previously to allow for running unsigned Powershell scripts, change the execution policy: set-executionpolicy remotesigned --force
+3. If you have not enabled this previously to allow for running unsigned Powershell scripts, change the execution policy: set-executionpolicy remotesigned --force
-3. Start Powershell as a user with local administrative rights
 4. Run .\Install-DevBox.ps1
-   1. You can safely ignore errors during the deletion of default apps (caused by those apps not being installed on the server)
+   1. You can safely ignore all the errors caused by the script trying to delete apps which are not present
    2. Restart the machine if required
+   3. Downloading and install Ubuntu for WSL can take some time.

 #### Post-Installation

-1. The file setup installs WSL with Ubuntu, but the default installation only sets up a root user with a blank password.
+1. The DevBox script currently does not install Windows-Subsystem-for-Linux and the Ubuntu image (the Install-WSL.ps1 script does this).
+The file setup installs WSL with Ubuntu, but the default installation only sets up a root user with a blank password.
 You must manually create a non-root user via `$ sudo adduser [USERNAME] sudo` with a non-blank password.
 Use this user going forward.
 For more info on WSL please refer to the [documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
 2. Set up VPN connections as described in your welcome e-mail.